CS388-Final-Project/AppName/brainstorming.md

 ### Member: Hegel Guevara
 1. **Leftover Ingredients App** — User inputs a list of ingredients that they already have and the app will give them a list of foods that they can make along with the exact recipies to follow.
 2. **Wikipedia Locations Travel App** — App that gives photos, historical facts, and current weather reports on a location.
-The user can swipe through locations like a dating app so they can build a bucket list of locations they would like to visit
+The user can swipe through locations like a dating app so they can build a bucket list of locations they would like to visit.
-3. **Idea Title #3** — *description*
+3. **Cookbook Universe** — Fictional cookbook generator based on movies and games.
+"The Hobbit's Second Breakfast Guide," "Final Fantasy Potions IRL," "Breaking Bad's Los Pollos Hermanos Menu."
+Creates real, tested recipes inspired by fictional universes.
+4. **Recipe Roulette** — Spin a virtual globe to land on random countries, then get authentic recipes with stunning food photography, ingredient translations, and cultural Wikipedia entries about that cuisine's history.

 ## 🗳️ Step 2.1: Select the Top Three